renpy/renpy/sphinx/source/screens.rst

     giving the number of pixels, or a float giving a fraction of the possible offset.
 `scrollbars`
-    If not None, scrollbars are added allong with this viewport.
+    If not None, scrollbars are added along with this viewport.
     This works by creating a side layout, and placing the created viewport in the center of the side.
 If `scrollbars` is "horizontal", a horizontal scrollbar is placed beneath the viewport.
 If `scrollbars`